My laundry room is a dungeon.

 7. Use an exacto knife to carefully cut guide lines into the black paint.
 I did this by placing my paper over the canvas and tracing only the vertical lines in the font.
 For the more complicated fonts, I did horizontal lines as well.
 (Exacto knives are sharp!
 Be careful that you don’t slice through the canvas.)

 8. Using your score marks, and looking at your lettering guide, begin to paint the lettering on with the Sharpie Paint Pen.
 Imperfections are part of the charm of this project.
 I wanted my chalkboard art to look hand-lettered, not like it was perfectly cut out of vinyl or mass-produced, so I didn’t worry too much about perfection.
 In fact, when I got to the crazy font I chose, I ended up having to make several adjustments and it is definitely not perfect.
 But it does look like maybe somebody hand-lettered it on a chalkboard with actual chalk, and that’s exactly what I wanted.

 9. Keep repeating this process, line by line, until you have an awesome piece of chalkboard art for your house!
 Add whimsical art details if you want, too.
 I purposely scooted my quote slightly to the side so I could add a magic wand to the finished project.

-Here's a shot of how it actually looks in my laundry room, though it is a bit dim in there to get a truly good photo (it is a dungeon, after all, even though it's yellow!):
+Here’s a shot of how it actually looks in my laundry room, though it is a bit dim in there to get a truly good photo (it is a dungeon, after all, even though it’s now a yellow dungeon!):